thisdotrob/cashflow/README.md

 - STARLING_TOKEN
 - RECURRING_TRANSACTIONS_FILENAME
 - AMEX_TRANSACTIONS_FILENAME
+- AMEX_TRANSACTIONS_PATH
+- AMEX_USERNAME
+- AMEX_PASSWORD

+First scrape the amex transactions using `npm run amex-scrape` until you see "Finished!".

-To run the server open a new terminal window and enter `npm run server-watch` until you see "Build completed."
-Now run `npm run server-start`.
+Next enter `npm run server-watch` until you see "Build completed."

+Next run `npm run server-start` in a separate terminal.
 The server will now be listening on port 3000.

-To run the browser app, run `npm run app-watch`.
+Next run `npm run app-watch` in a seperate terminal.
 Once you see "Build completed." you can load the app at `http://localhost:8020`.